soumyadip1995/soumyadip1995.github.io/_posts/2026-07-15-Witten-index.md

 given theory is important for hypothetical phenomenological studies.
 In fact, this is the main motivation for the Witten index.

-# 6. The Path Integral Representation {#the-path-integral-representation .unnumbered}
+# 6. The Path Integral Representation

 From the equation $\mathrm{Tr}\,(-1)^F e^{-\beta H} \simeq I_W$ for an arbitrary $\beta$, we can expand as a functional integral.
 For